Texlaxing

 👎🏽Breakage

 You may be wondering: Is a texturizer bad for your hair?
 Texturizing hair offers benefits, but it also has a downside.
-With texlax hair, you will experience more breakage and hair loss than with entirely natural curls.
+With chemically processed hair, you will experience more breakage and hair loss than with entirely natural coils.

 You can avoid breakage by taking care of your chemically processed hair.
-Focus on maintaining it health during your hair routine.
-Use deep conditioning and hot oil treatments with the best oil for curly hair.
+Focus on maintaining it health during your hair care routine.
+I like to use deep conditioning and hot oil treatments with the best oil for kinky hair.

 Texlaxing natural hair can make the strands more fragile.
 This may hinder growth.
-Be careful not to apply too much pressure or tension to your curls.
-This treatment is also permanent, and you may have to big chop or transition.
+Be careful not to apply too much pressure or tension to your coils.
+This treatment is also permanent, and you may have to big chop or transition if you want to go back to your original texture.

 👎🏽Maintenance